mjmikulski/pinnacolada/cookbook/intro_to_gradients/part_1_leaves_and_gradients.md

 As said before: this is actually the key property that allows us to do PINN with pytorch.

-Side note: the `grad` function returns a tuple and always the first element of it is what we need.
+Side note: the `grad` function returns a tuple and the first element of it is what we need.
-TODO: investigate what else it could return.

-Let's meet in Part 2 :)
+Let's meet in Part 2 where we will have closer look at `grad` :)